HL7/bulk-data/input/pagecontent/export.md

       <td><span class="label label-info">optional</span></td>
       <td>0..1</td>
       <td><a href="https://hl7.org/fhir/valueset-resource-types.html">string of a FHIR resource type</a></td>
       <td>When provided, a server with support for the parameter SHALL organize the resources in output files by instances of the specified resource type, including a header for each resource of the type specified in the parameter, followed by the resource and resources in the output that contain references to that resource.
-When omitted, servers SHALL organize each output file with resources of only single type. <a href="#bulk-data-output-file-organization">See details below</a>.<br /><br />
+When omitted, servers SHALL organize each output file with resources of only single type.
+See <a href="#bulk-data-output-file-organization">details</a>, <a href="#organize-output-by-manifest-example">example manifest</a>, and <a href="#organize-output-by-file-example">example output file</a> below.<br /><br />
       A server unable to structure output by the requested <code>organizeOutputBy</code> resource SHOULD return an error and FHIR <code>OperationOutcome</code> resource.
 When a <code>Prefer: handling=lenient</code> header is included in the request, the server MAY process the request instead of returning an error.
       </td>
     </tr>